ComparativeGenomicsToolkit/cactus/doc/mc-pangenomes/hprc-v1.1-mc.md

 This runs some of the preprocessing described in [the PanGenie HPRC workflow commit 7c39e241f6d5d01efb74fef19f47426a592fc43d](https://bitbucket.org/jana_ebler/hprc-experiments/src/7c39e241f6d5d01efb74fef19f47426a592fc43d/genotyping-experiments/).
 It uses the `filter-vcf.py` script found in this repo.

 Note that if you want to reproduce the whole PanGenie analysis, you should run the SnakeMake workflow beginning with the `raw` VCF.
 This procedure simply makes a version of the `vcfwave` decomposed VCF (above) where GRCh38/CHM13 do not appear as *samples* and that each site is present in at least 80% of sample haplotypes.
+Using this SnakeMake workflow on a CHM13-based VCF requires switching to its [CHM13 branch](https://bitbucket.org/jana_ebler/hprc-experiments/branch/chm13-based-pipeline).

 This relies on the following script, `pangenie-filter.sh`, based on [prepare-vcf.smk](https://bitbucket.org/jana_ebler/hprc-experiments/src/7c39e241f6d5d01efb74fef19f47426a592fc43d/genotyping-experiments/workflow/rules/prepare-vcf.smk)